 Benefits of Ice or Cold Therapy

 Cold therapy, also called cryotherapy, is the application of cold to tissues after exercise or to alleviate pain.
-Cold therapy can take the form of ice packs or cold packs, cold water hydrotherapy (ice baths), and ice massage.
+Cold therapy can take the form of ice packs or cold packs applied to the painful or injured area, cold water hydrotherapy (ice baths), and ice massage.

 Ice or cold therapy is usually used to reduce inflammation, edema, and pain.

-By reducing swelling and temporarily decreasing nerve activity, cold therapy can reduce the pain associated with an injury such as a pulled muscle, sprain, strain, or fracture.
+By reducing swelling and temporarily decreasing nerve activity, cold treatment can reduce the pain associated with an injury such as a pulled muscle, muscle sprain, muscle strain, tendonitis, or fracture.
 In this way, ice can act as a temporary local anesthetic.

 Ice or cold therapy is usually applied for 10-15 minutes.
 Ice should not be applied directly to the skin.